 What does it look like?
 Large dragon with long tail that is about twice as long as body (SVL), large, angular head, enlarged nuchal crest and raised, ‘saw-like’ vertebral crest.
-Grey to greenish or rich brown above, with numerous raised spinose scales, arranged in transverse rows along body.
+The Southern Angle-headed Dragon is Grey to greenish or rich brown above, with numerous raised spinose scales, arranged in transverse rows along body.
 Dark band from ear to eye and dark bars on jaw.
 Back and tail have yellow flecks or spots, and belly is whitish to pale brown.

 Where is it found?
 Wetter forests of south-eastern Qld and north-eastern NSW.